Ortus-Solutions/commandbox/readme.txt

 * Bug fixes and misc changes bumps the patch

 ********************************************************************************
-BOX BUILD
+COMMANDBOX BUILD
 ********************************************************************************
-Box is built with cfdistro, which is a bunch of CFML specific Ant scripts.
+CommandBox is built with cfdistro, which is a bunch of CFML specific Ant scripts.
 Running the box-cli or box-cli.bat file should automatically download cfdistro to your home directory (./cfdistro ~5M) from: